 If after you have carefully considered all of your options you decide to have your case heard at trial, Gordon Langer will not hesitate for a moment to fight relentlessly for you in court and to do everything legally feasible in order to seek to obtain a verdict of Not Guilty.
 Mr. Langer will present your case in the light that is most favorable to you and will make it as difficult as possible for the State to meet its beyond a reasonable doubt burden of proof.
 Gordon Langer will not rest until he has done everything that he can do to advocate on behalf of you and your case.

 Call Gordon Langer, your local and experienced Hendersonville criminal defense attorney, right now at 828-490-7433 to schedule a free consultation.
-You can also either send Mr. Langer a message using our Online Form, or you can email him directly at Gordon@LangerLawFirm.com.
+You can send a message using our Online Form, or you can email Attorney Gordon Langer directly at Gordon@LangerLawFirm.com.
 Contact him today to receive the legal counsel that you need and deserve for your case.